glanotte/dotfiles/README.md

 Thanks!
 -------

-I have run out of people to thank for this, but here is a non-exaustive list:
+I have run out of people to thank for this, but here is a non-exhaustive list:

 * Ryan Bates - The initial base project, installation and many of the aliases
 * Robby Russel - While I don't use oh-my-zsh, I have taken many many things from there